 7. Dr. Shirley Ann Jackson has helped revolutionize telecoms

 Date of death: January 20, 2017

-After receiving her Ph.D., she worked at Fermilab, and also did a fellowship at CERN.
-In 1976, she accepted a position at Bell Laboratories she began working at AT & T's Bell Laboratories, conducting experiments and research into practical applications of theoretical physics.
-She would later head the U.S. Nuclear Regulatory Commission during the Clinton Administrations and became the 18th President of the Rensselaer Polytechnic Institute, the first woman and first African American to hold this position.
+After receiving her Ph.D., she worked at Fermilab and did a fellowship at CERN.
+In 1976, she accepted a position at Bell Laboratories.
+She began working at AT & T's Bell Laboratories, conducting experiments and research into practical applications of theoretical physics.
+She would later head the U.S. Nuclear Regulatory Commission during the Clinton Administration and became the 18th President of the Rensselaer Polytechnic Institute, the first woman and African American to hold this position.

-Her main contributions to science revolved around advancements in telecommunications that helped lead to the direct development of technologies such as the portable fax machine, touch-tone phones, and fiber optic cables.
+Her main contributions to science revolved around advancements in telecommunications that helped lead to the direct development of technologies such as portable fax machines, touch-tone phones, and fiber optic cables.
 Jackson has received many honors and distinctions and served on the board of directors in many organizations.